Broken Nails and Jupiter

 Why?
 Without getting technical, diamonds can fracture and break along crystalline matrixes within the stone—especially when smacked on granite counter tops, rocks in the garden, and random well placed hard surfaces.

-Four Things to Consider First About Your Chipped Diamond Jewelry Repair
+Five Things to Consider First About Your Chipped Diamond Before You Take Action

 Talk it over with your Jeweler.
 Once you have the facts you need about your diamond’s value and the cost of the work, it’ll be easier to come to a decision.

-Six Actions You Can Take With Your Chipped Diamond
+Six Actions You Can Take With Your Chipped Diamonds

-Now you know what to do with your chipped diamond.
+Now you know what to do with chipped diamonds.
 As for your nails…there’s a great salon down the block.
 Ask for Rita.
 She does fabulous work.
 Tell her Calla sent you.